-The numbers of trapped songbirds illegally killed on a British military base in Cyprus last autumn reached an estimated 900,000 birds - the highest level recorded in 12 years, according to the latest RSPB-funded research of trapping activity on the Dhekelia Sovereign Base Area, close to the tourist hotspot of Ayia Napa.
+The numbers of trapped songbirds illegally killed on a British military base in Cyprus in the autumn of 2014 reached an estimated 900,000 birds - the highest level recorded in 12 years.

-Following the dramatic increase in bird deaths, the RSPB and BirdLife Cyprus – the RSPB’s BirdLife International partner on the island - are urging the Base Area authorities to continue the positive start made late last year to clamp down on the illegal trappers by removing the planted scrub, which the trappers use as cover for their illegal activities while on the military base.
+Following the dramatic increase in bird deaths, the RSPB and BirdLife Cyprus are urging the Base Area authorities to continue the positive start made late last year to clamp down on the illegal trappers by removing the planted scrub, which the trappers use as cover for their illegal activities while on the military base.
 The acacia scrub also attracts vast numbers of migrating songbirds, moving between Europe and Africa each autumn.

 Small-scale trapping of songbirds for human consumption on Cyprus was practiced for many centuries, but it has been illegal on the island for 40 years, when it was outlawed in 1974.
 Unfortunately, organised crime now seems to be driving this illegal activity which is thought to be worth millions of Euros every autumn from the songbirds the trappers kill on British Ministry of Defence (MoD) land and then sell to consume illegally in the Republic.

 BirdLife Cyprus and the RSPB have been monitoring illegal songbird trapping activity on the British military base at Dhekelia since 2002.
 The figures reveal 2014 was the worst year on record, by far, with an estimated 900,000 birds being killed.
 This is equivalent to almost 15,000 songbirds a day during the September-October period.
 The latest figures are now three times higher than when the monitoring started in 2002.